 \section{Related Work}

-To the best of our knowledge, all existing Causal Foundation Model (CFM) approaches operate in the PFN-paradigm, with a distinction into two types of methods: 1) models that are only trained on data from SCMs where the interventional query is identifiable from data---a separate model is required for each identifiable case, reflecting different causal assumptions, 2) models that do not impose any assumptions and rely entirely on the posterior over SCMs.
+To the best of our knowledge, all existing Causal Foundation Model (CFM) approaches operate in the PFN-paradigm, with a distinction into two types of methods: 1) models that are only trained on data from SCMs where the interventional query is identifiable from data---a separate model is required for each identifiable case, reflecting different causal assumptions, and 2) models that do not impose any assumptions and rely entirely on the posterior over SCMs.

 \citet{ma2025foundation} propose using separate priors $p_1(\psi), p_2(\psi), \ldots, p_N(\psi)$ for different causal settings (back-door adjustment, front-door adjustment, and instrumental variables).
-A different model $q_{\theta_1}, q_{\theta_2},, \ldots q_{\theta_N},$ is trained on data from each individual prior.
-This ensures by a restriction of the possible graph-types per prior, that under certain assumptions a ``ground-truth" causal effect can be recovered in the limit of infinite data.
-Furthermore, CausalPFN \citep{balazadeh2025causalpfn} is a PFN trained for estimating causal effects only in the back-door case, demonstrating strong performance on benchmarks that make that assumption.
+A different model $q_{\theta_1}, q_{\theta_2}, \ldots, q_{\theta_N}$ is trained on data from each individual prior.
+This ensures by a restriction of the possible graph-types per prior, that a supposed ``ground-truth'' causal effect can be recovered in the limit of infinite data.
+Furthermore, CausalPFN \citep{balazadeh2025causalpfn} is a PFN trained for estimating causal effects only in the back-door case (more specifically under strong ignorability), demonstrating excellent performance on benchmarks that satisfy that assumption.
 The above models presuppose access to causal information that renders the interventional distribution point-identifiable.
-In the absence of this, these models cannot be used to estimate interventional distributions.
-In contrast, methods like DoPFN \citep{robertson2025pfn}, MACE-TNP \citep{dhirestimating}, and ACTIVA \cite{sauter2025activa} do not impose restrictions on the distribution over causal graphs and train on a single prior $p(\psi)$.
-These methods estimate the uncertainty due to non-identifiability, and also take advantage of the fact that the Bayesian posterior can be informative about the SCM in these cases \citep{dhircontinuous, dhirestimating}.
+In the absence of this, these models are misspecified and cannot be used for estimating interventional distributions.
+In contrast, methods like DoPFN \citep{robertson2025pfn}, MACE-TNP \citep{dhirestimating}, and ACTIVA \citep{sauter2025activa} do not impose restrictions on the distribution over causal graphs and train on a single prior $p(\psi)$.
+These methods estimate the uncertainty due to non-identifiability, and also take advantage of the fact that the Bayesian posterior can be informative about the SCM in Markov-equivalent cases by, e.g., relying on the independence of mechanisms \citep{dhircontinuous, dhirestimating}.
 However, estimates from these models can still include uncertainty from SCMs that can easily be rejected through domain knowledge.
 As exemplified in \cref{fig:example}, when domain knowledge is available, these models are overly conservative with their estimates, because they omit potentially critical causal information.